square/connect-api-examples/connect-examples/v2/node_payment/README.md

 ### Step 2: Charge the Payment Source Using the Token

 All the remaining actions take place in the **routes/index.js** file.
-This server-side component uses the Square Node JS SDK library to call the Connect V2 **Payments** API to charge the payment source using the token as shown in the following code fragment.
+This server-side component uses the [Square Node.js SDK](https://developer.squareup.com/docs/sdks/nodejs) library to call the Connect V2 **Payments** API to charge the payment source using the token as shown in the following code fragment.

 ```javascript
 ...